singingwolfboy/netlify-home/_posts/2014-10-03-five-reasons-you-want-https-for-your-static-site.md

 With great power comes great responsibility, and one of the key security systems that all the web infrastructure relies on is the same-origin policy.

 When a user gives a site access to his location or his webcam, she does it based on the domain of the site asking for permission.
-As browsers gets more powerful, this means the trust bestowed on individual domains becomes much more valuable.
+As browsers get more powerful, this means the trust bestowed on individual domains becomes much more valuable.

-Because of this browser vendors are starting to consider only granting these permissions to domains served with HTTPS.
+Because of this, browser vendors are starting to consider only granting these permissions to domains served with HTTPS.
 It's really part of the same reason as #4.
 How can you trust a domain, if there's no way to guarantee that what you're getting from that domain is really what the owner of the domain intended?

 The new, incredibly interesting, Service Workers spec explicitly limits support to HTTPS origins and there's talks about moving in that direction for some existing browser features like geolocation.